Donate

 FAQs

-1. In FY2021, World Vision China Partners carried out development programmes in 9 provinces, autonomous regions and municipalities across China, including Shaanxi, Tianjin, Hebei, Henan, Jiangxi, Yunnan, Guizhou, Guangdong and Guangxi.
+1. In Financial Year 2022, World Vision China Partners carried out development programmes in 8 provinces, autonomous regions and municipalities across China, including Shaanxi, Tianjin, Hebei, Jiangxi, Yunnan, Guizhou, Guangdong and Guangxi.

 2. World Vision China Partners is a monthly donation programme.
-With a donation of HK$100 or above monthly, donors can help World Vision implement a wide spectrum of development programmes, providing practical support to the needy in China, helping them overcome difficulties.
+Through regular donations, donors can support World Vision in implementing a wide spectrum of development programmes, which provide practical support to underprivileged children and families in mainland China, and help them overcome difficulties.

-• Education and Life Skills Training: Strengthen educational resources and facilities; support schools in rolling out life skills training; organize teachers' capacity building
+• Education and Life Skills Training – Enhance educational resources and facilities; support schools in rolling out life skills training; organise teachers' capacity building workshops

-• Special Childcare Services: Provide rehabilitation, medical and education opportunities for orphans and children with special needs; provide capacity building for children welfare organizations' staff
+• Special Childcare Services – Provide rehabilitation, medical and education opportunities for children with disability; provide capacity building support to staff in children’s welfare organisations

-• Child Protection and Care: Establish children and youth centers to care for left-behind children, migrant children and street children; provide child protection awareness building for children, caregivers and stakeholders
+• Child Protection and Care – Establish children and youth centres to care for children, especially left-behind children, migrant children and their families; help raise awareness on child protection among children, parents, caregivers, child workers and stakeholders

-• Community Environment Improvements: Build and restore water and sanitation facilities, such as latrines and water supply; equip communities with disaster risk reduction capacity and facilities
+• Community Environment Improvements – Build and restore water and sanitation facilities, such as latrines and water supply systems; equip communities with disaster risk reduction capacity and facilities

-4. All World Vision China Partners will receive the annual report of World Vision Hong Kong, to keep you informed on our overall work progress and use of donations.
+3. All World Vision China Partners will receive the annual report of World Vision Hong Kong, to keep you informed about our use of donations and work highlights in mainland China during the year.

-5. Your monthly donations are used to support World Vision to implement various development programmes in China.
-For the financial year 2021, over 90% of the total fund was used for the global relief and community development programmes, and reserves, to help those in need.
+4. Your monthly donations are used to support World Vision to implement various development programmes in mainland China to help underprivileged children and families.
+In financial year 2023, 90% of the total fund was used in global relief and community development programmes, and reserves, to help those in need.

-8. Yes, you can terminate your donations to World Vision China Partners for financial or other personal reasons.
-Please call our Donor Services Hotline on 2394 2394 for termination procedures.
+7. Yes, you can terminate your donations to World Vision China Partners for financial or other personal reasons.
+Please call our Donor Services Hotline on 2394 2394 for the termination.